rswiernik/mcmd/README.md

-# mcmd
+# Minecraft Management Daemon (mcmd)
-Minecraft Management Daemon
+The Minecraft Management Daemon and accomanying client provide an interface for managing Minecraft servers from auxillary accounts on the machine.